Blowtorch: History

 The blowtorch is of ancient origin and was used as a tool by goldsmiths and silversmiths.
 They began literally as a "blown lamp", a wick oil lamp with a mouth-blown tube alongside the flame.
 This type of lamp, with spirit fuel, continued to be in use for such small tasks into the late 20th century.

-In 1797 or 1799, German inventor August von Marquardt invented a blowtorch in Eberswalde.
+In 1797, German inventor August von Marquardt invented a blowtorch in Eberswalde.

 Another early blow pipe patent comes from the US, dated May 13, 1856.

 In 1882, a new vaporizing technique was developed by Carl Richard Nyberg in Sweden, and the year after, the production of the Nyberg blowtorch started.
 It was quickly copied or licensed by many other manufacturers.

 The US version of the blowtorch was independently developed with a distinctive flared base and was fueled by gasoline, whereas the European versions used kerosene for safety and low cost.

 After the Korean War in the 1950s, wider availability of propane caused many changes in the blowtorch industry worldwide, and by the 1970s most manufacturers of the old type of blowtorch, using gasoline or kerosene as fuel, had disappeared.
 There remain several manufacturers producing brass blowtorches in India, China and North Korea for markets where propane gas is difficult to obtain or too expensive to be viable.

 Applications

 The blowtorch is commonly used where a diffuse (wide spread) high temperature naked flame heat is required but not so hot as to cause combustion or welding.
 Temperature applications are soldering, brazing, softening paint for removal, melting roof tar, or pre-heating large castings before welding such as for repairing.
 It is also common for use in weed control by controlled burn methods, and for melting snow and ice from pavements and driveways in cold climate areas.
 Especially the US and Canada, road repair crews may use a blowtorch to heat asphalt or bitumen for repairing cracks in preventive maintenance.
-It is also used in cooking; one common use is for the creation of the layer of hard caramelized sugar in a crème brûlée.
+It is also used in cooking: a butane torch may be used to create the layer of hard caramelized sugar in a crème brûlée.